hummingbird-9/Hollow-Knight-Web-Port-FIX-DREAMERS-probably-PLEASE-READ-README.md/README.md

 DIDNT FIX DREAMERS
+I thought I fixed them by adding the empty assets but I was wrong.
+If I was right, I would've rickrolled you all with the brand new dreamer cutscene, but I have failed 😢

 This project is an improved version of CraftingDeads improved version of bog/aukak's hollow knight web port.
 Both ports crashed for me due to arraybuffer instantation, so I made this.
 The following are what changed: